-Securing systems, data, and end users is vital in today’s cloud-first mobile world.
+Securing systems, data and end-users is vital in today’s cloud-first mobile world.
 With information essentially becoming the currency of the digital age, enterprises need to put proactive measures in place to protect access to their data.
-If you’re hosting your business solutions on Azure, Microsoft has several security services that give you the visibility […]
+If you’re hosting your business solutions on Azure, Microsoft has several security services that give you the visibility and […]

 If you’re like many SMBs, you probably depend on QuickBooks software to process payments, print cheques and even check your clients’ credit card information.
 You’re not alone.
 Recent statistics show that QuickBooks is the favored accounting software for more than 29 million small businesses in the US alone.
 You’ve probably installed QuickBooks on an on-premises server or computer and in your office.
 You might have even heard about QuickBooks Online, but you’re wondering if it’s worth all the trouble.
 Did you know that it’s probably more convenient and easier to Host your QuickBooks with a cloud provider?